 For capital markets and executive Participants, principal repayments under the 2025 Purchase Loans are required in an amount equal to 20% of the Participant's annual bonus minus the tax withholdings applicable to the Participant (the "Annual Repayment Amount").
 For so long as the 2025 Purchase Loan is outstanding, these Participants will receive an amount from the Company equal to 0.67 times the pre-tax equivalent of any amount of the principal of the 2025 Purchase Loan repaid by the Participant from time to time (the "Top-Up").
 The Top-Up, minus the tax withholdings applicable to these Participants, will be used to repay a portion of the principal amount of the 2025 Purchase Loan.
-Wealth management Participants are required to repay a portion of the principal amount under their 2025 Purchase Loans in equal monthly installments from their monthly grid payout.
-The portion of the grid payout used for such repayment installments will equal 60% of the payment due minus applicable tax withholdings ("Monthly Repayment Amount").
-For so long as the 2025 Purchase Loan is outstanding, the Company will contribute 40% of the pre-tax amount of the principal amount of the 2025 Purchase Loan repaid by these Participants from time to time (the "Monthly Top-Up").
-The Monthly Top-Up, minus the tax withholdings applicable to these Participants, will be used to repay a portion of their Monthly Repayment Amount.
+Wealth management Participants are required to repay a portion of the grid payout used for such repayment installments will equal 60% of the payment due minus applicable tax withholdings ("Monthly Repayment Amount").
+For so long as the 2025 Purchase Loan is outstanding, the Company will contribute 40% of the pre-tax amount of the 2025 Purchase Loan is outstanding, the Participants from the to time (the "Monthly Top-Up").
+The Monthly Top-Up, minus the tax withholdings applicable to these Participants are required to repay a portion of the grid payout used for such repayment installments will equal 60% of the payment due minus applicable tax withholdings ("Monthly Repayment Amount").
+For so long as the 2025 Purchase Loan repaid by these Participants from time to time (the "Monthly Top-Up").
+The Monthly Top-Up, minus the tax withholdings applicable to these Participants, will be used to repay a portion of their Monthly Repayment Amount".